White House now says Trump disagrees with Russian request to question U.S. diplomat

 Breaking News Emails

-WASHINGTON — As members of Congress weighed a measure Thursday criticizing President Trump for considering a Russian request to interrogate former U.S. ambassador to Russia Michael McFaul, the White House again released a statement saying the president did not hold a position he had appeared to embrace.
+WASHINGTON — As members of Congress weighed a measure Thursday criticizing President Donald Trump for considering a Russian request to interrogate former U.S. Ambassador to Russia Michael McFaul, the White House again released a statement saying the president did not hold a position he had appeared to embrace.

-Senate Minority Leader Chuck Schumer, D-N.Y., introduced a non-binding resolution Thursday that said the U.S. should refuse to make any former diplomat available to Russian investigators who say that official may have interfered in their country's domestic affairs.
-The Senate was expected to vote on that resolution Thursday afternoon.
+After the White House statement, the Senate unanimously approved in a 98-0 vote a nonbinding resolution Thursday offered by Senate Minority Leader Chuck Schumer, D-N.Y., that said the U.S. should refuse to make any former diplomat available to Russian investigators who say that official may have interfered in their country's domestic affairs.

+McFaul reacted quickly.
+"98-0.
+Bipartisanship is not dead yet in the US Senate.
+Thank you all for your support," he tweeted following the vote.

 McFaul reacts: I hope my president will swat this backJul.19.201812:21